 Double-deck buses up to the 1950s sat much higher on their chassis than later vehicles, because the lower-deck floor had to clear the rear axle and transmission shaft.

 The only practical way of reducing headroom to run a double-decker under bridges of restricted height was to align the upper-deck gangway with the offside windows and sink it into the lower-deck ceiling.

 This meant that the seats upstairs had to be four across, with obvious inconvenience and increased dwell-time when someone by the nearside window needed to alight.
 It also meant that anyone seated downstairs against the offside window risked bumping their head when rising from their seat.

 My Derbyshire schoolmates who were obliged to ride on these things called them “coffin buses”.

 There was, eventually, a solution, but it was a long time coming to many bus operators…

-The story of how a chimney gained the incongruous name St John’s Beacon is a saga of unwise
+The story of how a chimney gained the incongruous name St John’s Beacon is a saga of unwise planning decisions.

 Harvey Lonsdale Elmes’ St George’s Hall was begun on the plateau immediately east of St John’s Church in 1841, and its west façade was left plain because it stood uncomfortably close to Lightoller’s undistinguished church.